kamieliz/30-Days-of-Python/README.md

 ## Day 6 - String Formatting and String Methods
 - Started and Completed: Jan 22, 2022
 - something new I learned: old style string formatting with %

+## Day 7 - Functions and Modules
+- Started and Completed: Jan 23, 2022
+- something new I learned: passing arbitrary number of arguments to a function

+## Day 8 - Tuples & Sets
+- Started and Completed: Jan 25, 2022
+- something new I learned: union, intersection and symmetric difference sets